 The University System of Maryland is committed to maintaining a drug and alcohol-free workplace that is compliant with federal and state laws.
 The possession, use, distribution, dispensation, sale, or manufacture of illegal controlled substances or the improper use of prescription drugs is prohibited.
 Employees shall not report to work or work under the influence of drugs or alcohol.
 Individuals known to be suffering from substance abuse shall not be hired unless the individual is actively engaged in a bona fide substance abuse or rehabilitation program.
-As a condition to University employment, all employees shall abide by the terms of this policy.
+As a condition to employment, all employees shall abide by the terms of this policy.
 Employees found to be in violation of this policy may be subject to appropriate disciplinary action applicable in their institution, and/or required to participate in appropriate substance abuse rehabilitation programs.
 Employees working on a federal grant or contract must notify their supervisor or Department head of any criminal drug convictions in the workplace no later than 5 (five) days after such conviction.
-For more information, review USM Bylaw VII - 1.10 - Policy on and Alcohol-Free Workplace for a Drug Employees:
+For more information, review USM Bylaw VII - 1.10 usmd.edu/regents/bylaws/SectionVII/VII110.pdf.

-usmd.edu/regents/bylaws/SectionVII/VII110.pdf.